siddharthgauts/Cryptocurrency-hub/README.md

 🔄 Real-time Updates: Our web app constantly fetches live data, ensuring you are always aware of the latest market changes as they happen.

-Whether you are a seasoned crypto enthusiast or just starting your journey into the world of cryptocurrencies, our CryptoCoin Price Tracker provides a user-friendly and comprehensive platform to keep you ahead of the game.
-Start exploring the fascinating world of crypto trading today!
+Whether you are a seasoned crypto enthusiast or just starting your journey into the world of cryptocurrencies, our Webapp provides a user-friendly and comprehensive platform to keep you ahead of the game.

 # Some of the testimonials are attached